ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/build-a-data-service-in-ballerina.md

     │   └── main.bal
     ```

+2. Open the created package in VS Code.

-2. Remove the generated content in the `main.bal` file and open the diagram view in VS Code.
+3. Remove the generated content in the `main.bal` file and open the diagram view in VS Code.

     ![Open diagram view](/learn/images/featured-scenarios/build-a-data-service-in-ballerina/open-diagram-view.gif)